Dive Deeply into the Crop Circle Phenomenon…

 Geoff and Karen have now announced their 2021 programme of Crop Circle Explorer courses.
 If you haven’t already, please join our newsletter for first notice about bookings openings and new course programmes.

 Read more about Crop Circle Explorers

 Crop Circle Explorers is a new series of online courses designed and presented by Geoff Fitzpatrick and Karen Alexander that aims to dive deeply into the crop circles and some of the related phenomena that surround them.
 With a focus upon the experiential, we will be combining drawing, geometry, art and the psyche to create a unique view of each formation we explore.

-We have two types of Crop Circle Explorers events.
-The first is our Crop Circle Explorers Course which is run each week for 4 weeks.
+Crop Circle Explorers is a course which is run each week for 4 weeks.
 We meet for one session per week (same day and time each week) and each session lasts for 3 hours.
-Secondly, we are adding a series of shorter half-day (4-hour) workshops called Crop Circle Explorers Bitesize.
-These workshops will focus in on particular topics such as crop circles and synchronicity.
-See below for full details.
+Secondly.

 Explore more Deeply